will4skill/algo-review/README.md

 ![image](https://github.com/will4skill/algo-review/assets/10373005/2eaf6c98-df03-4527-a27b-733aef27ba9c)

 **Hint:** Standard DFS starting at each character and trying to complete word.
-Similar to sum problems, remove found character and then recurse until False or len(word) == 0
+Similar to sum problems, remove found character and then recurse until False or len(word) == 0 (*backtracking with visited set*)

 ```python3
 class Solution: